-Pursuant to the provisions of section 148 of the companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, the Company has appointed Mr. B. Venkateswar Cost Accountants, (Firm Registration No. 100753) as the Cost Auditor of the Company to conduct the cost audit for the financial year 2019 - 20.
+Pursuant to the provisions of section 148 of the companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, it is mandated for the Company to maintain the Cost records.
+The Company is within the threshold limit as prescribed in the above rules and hence the Cost Audit is not mandatory.